Posted on

 Under the FLSA, overtime pay of at least one-and-a-half times the regular rate of pay is required for hours of work in excess of 40 hours in a given workweek.
 The regular rate of pay is often the employee’s hourly rate.
 A workweek is 7 consecutive 24-hour periods.

-For nurses, this means that a 12-hour shift does not, alone, entitle them to extra pay for overtime hours.
-If nurses work 3 straight 12-hour shifts, they would still not be entitled to overtime under the FLSA.
+For nurses, this means that a 12-hour shift does not, alone, entitle you to extra pay for overtime hours.
+If you work 3 straight 12-hour shifts, you would still not be entitled to overtime under the FLSA.

 However, these overtime rules do not apply to every worker.
-As their name implies, exempt workers are exempted from these rules.
+As the name implies, you as an exempt worker are exempted from these rules.

 Additionally, some states do not define overtime the same way that the FLSA does.